MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Removes a schedule for updating an operating system image.

 ### [Clear-CMOperatingSystemUpgradeUpdateSchedule](Clear-CMOperatingSystemUpgradeUpdateSchedule.md)
-Clears an operating system upgrade update schedule.
+Clears an operating system upgrade update schedule

 ### [Clear-CMPxeDeployment](Clear-CMPxeDeployment.md)
 Clears the status of the most recent PXE deployment in Configuration Manager.